-- To facilitate students to speak effectively while exchanging ideas and making presentations. - To develop students' listening skill for comprehending and analyzing information. - To develop their reading skill through sub skills like skimming, scanning and critical reading of a text. - To sharpen their academic writing skills. - To expose them to the correct usage of language and help them to apply that • knowledge appropriately.
+- To train students to use appropriate vocabulary in academic and technical contexts. - To facilitate students to speak effectively while exchanging ideas and making presentations. - To develop students' listening skill for comprehending and analyzing information. - To develop their reading skill through sub skills like skimming, scanning and critical reading of a text. - To sharpen their academic writing skills. - To expose them to the correct usage of language and help them to apply that knowledge appropriately.

-- L: Listening for general information
+L: Listening for general information

-- S : Self Introduction, Introducing one another.
+S : Self Introduction, Introducing one another.

-- R: Predicting the content
+R: Predicting the content

-- W: Paragraph Writing
+W: Paragraph Writing